Very important person

 A very important person (VIP or V.I.P.) or personage is a person who is accorded special privileges due to their high social rank, status, influence, or importance.
 The term was not common until sometime after World War II when it was popularised by Royal Air Force pilots.

-Examples include celebrities, heads of state or government, other high-ranking politicians, or any other socially notable person who receives special treatment for any reason.
+Examples include celebrities, heads of state or government, other high-ranking politicians, religious leaders, high-net-worth individuals, or any other socially notable person who receives special treatment for any reason.
 The special treatment usually involves separation from common people, and a higher level of comfort or service.

 Commerce

 In some cases, such as with tickets, VIP may be used as a title in a similar way to premium or exclusive.
 Usually in airports, VIP tickets can be purchased by anyone, but still meaning separation from other customers, own security checks etc.

 VIP airport terminals may be used by foreign ministers, ambassadors or high-ranking government personalities, provided that they are officially invited by the receiving country's government.